EyasuTeshome/shifttracker/job-search/intro-advanced-job-searching.md

 To help you, our career coaches need to know how you are job searching, your achievements, and your blockers.
 So, to maintain your status as an enrolled job searcher, we require you to:

 1. Complete the required activities in the curriculum by the end of the week:
+- Intro to advanced job searching at Microverse (week 1 - it's this activity that you are reading!)
 - Reassess your job searching SMART goals (week 1),
 - Analyze your job search (week 4),
 - Weekly retrospective (every week).